knative/docs/docs/install/knative-with-operators.md

 ## Limitations of Knative Operators:

-Knative Operators use custom resources (CRs) to configure your Knative deployment.
+Knative Operators are still in Alpha phase.
 They have not been tested in a production environment, and should be used for development or test purposes only.

 ## Install Knative with All-In-One operator